mike-aldo/handbook/_pages/how-we-work/tools/slack.md

 title: Slack
 ---

-Slack is a chat client that provides us with a centralized way to communicate without overloading our inboxes.
+Slack is a collaboration tool that provides us with a centralized way to communicate in real-time without overloading our inboxes.
+Slack is similar to our IM tool we use today with several advantages such as Channels, Integrations and Mobile.
+Channels will allow us to bring conversations together by team, project or topic across the organization.
+Integrations will allow slack to integrate with many  software we have today and in the Future.
+The mobile app will bring the benefits of Slack to our devices.

 ## Setup